 Spring Unit Program

-Community service has long been a tradition at our school providing students with opportunities to gain a deeper appreciation for organizations and causes that assist those in need.
-Students in these programs will participate in immersive service learning projects that support our broader community.
+Community service has long been a tradition at our school, providing students with opportunities to gain a deeper appreciation for organizations and causes that assist those in need.
+Students in these courses will participate in immersive service learning projects that support our broader community.

 Courses in animal husbandry, sustainability, farmland preservation, and environmental stewardship provide students with authentic, hands-on experiences that challenge them to think critically about the environment and our relationship with the world around us.